Navigator Overtime

 Make the classification call with Navigator Overtime

-Navigator Overtime not only saves you more than 90% of the time you’d spend conducting a traditional audit, but it considers the new salary rate, local jurisdictional requirements, and provides you with actionable steps you can take to lower misclassification risk.
+Navigator Overtime not only saves you more than 90% of the time you’d spend conducting a traditional audit, but it considers the salary rate, local jurisdictional requirements, and provides you with actionable steps you can take to lower misclassification risk.

 This solution is designed to help you evaluate an employee role and mitigate the risk of overtime exemption misclassification.
 By completing a quick questionnaire, you’ll receive immediate access to an actionable risk assessment, a report including ways misclassification risk can be lowered, and a summary of applicable laws to consider.